-The 4READ instruction enable quad throughput of Serial NOR Flash in read mode.
+The 4READ instruction enable quad throughput of Serial Flash in read mode.
 A Quad Enable (QE) bit of status Register must be set to "1" before sending the 4READ instruction.
 The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fQ.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 4READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 4READ instruction, the following address/dummy/data out will perform as 4-bit instead of previous 1-bit.

 4 x I/O Read on SPI Mode (4READ) The sequence of issuing 4READ instruction is: CS# goes low $\rightarrow$ sending 4READ instruction $\rightarrow$ 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ 2+4 dummy cycles $\rightarrow$ data out interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ to end 4READ operation can use CS# to high at any time during data out.
-Please refer to "Figure 36.
-4 x I/O Read Mode Sequence (Command EB) (SPI Mode) (104MHz)").

 W4READ instruction (E7) is also available is SPI mode for 4 I/O read.
 The sequence is similar to 4READ, but with only 4 dummy cycles.
 The clock rate runs at 84MHz.
-Please refer to "Figure 60.
-Word Read Quad I/O (W4READ) Sequence (Command E7) (SPI Mode only, 84MHz)".

 4 x I/O Read on QPI Mode (4READ) The 4READ instruction also support on QPI command mode.
-The sequence of issuing 4READ instruction QPI mode is: CS# goes low $\rightarrow$ sending 4READ instruction $\rightarrow$ 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ 2+4 dummy cycles $\rightarrow$ data out interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ 2+4 dummy cycles $\rightarrow$ data out interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ to end 4READ operation can use CS# to high at any time during data out (Please refer to "Figure 36.
+The sequence of issuing 4READ instruction QPI mode is: CS# goes low $\rightarrow$ sending 4READ instruction $\rightarrow$ 24-bit address interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ 2+4 dummy cycles $\rightarrow$ data out interleave on SIO3, SIO2, SIO1 & SIO0 $\rightarrow$ 2+4 dummy cycles $\rightarrow$ data out (Please refer to "Figure 36.
 4 x I/O Read Mode Sequence (Command EB) (SPI Mode) (104MHz)").

-Another sequence of issuing 4READ instruction is especially useful in random access: CS# goes low-send 4READ instruction-3-bytes address interleave on SIO3, SIO2, SIO1 & SIO0-performance enhance toggling bit P[7:0]-4 dummy cycles (Default)-data out until CS# goes high-CS# goes low (The following 4READ instruction is not allowed, hence 8 cycles of 4READ can be saved comparing to normal 4READ mode)-24-bit random access address (Please refer to "Figure 37.
-4 x I/O Read enhance performance Mode Sequence (Command EB) (SPI Mode) (104MHz)" and "Figure 38.
-4 x I/O Read Performance Mode Sequence (Command EB) (QPI Mode) (104MHz)".
+Another sequence of issuing 4 READ instruction especially useful in random access is : CS# goes low->sending 4 READ instruction->3-bytes address interleave on SIO3, SIO2, SIO1 & SIO0 ->performance enhance toggling bit P[7:0]-> 4 dummy cycles ->data out still CS# goes high -> CS# goes low (reduce 4 Read instruction) ->24-bit random access address (Please refer to "Figure 37.
+4 × I/O Read enhance performance Mode Sequence (Command EB) (SPI Mode) (104MHz)" and "Figure 38.
+4 × I/O Read enhance performance Mode Sequence (Command EB) (QPI Mode) (104MHz)").